 My boys are 2 and 6.
 At times I have felt the need to split myself in half to keep both of them happy.
-At times I have watched them playing with tears in my eyes that all this will one day end.
-At times I have screamed into a pillow because they are driving me crazy with constant demands and whinging.
+Then there were the times I have watched them playing with tears in my eyes that all this will one day end.
+I have also screamed into a pillow because they are driving me crazy with constant demands and whinging.

 - Always keep the freezer well stocked with ice creams.

 - The six weeks holidays costs almost as much as Christmas!